Determination of short- and long-distance contributions in $B^{0}\to K^{*0}\mu^+\mu^-$ decays

 can be conveniently related to the signal branching fraction via

 where $\tau_B$ is the lifetime of the \Bz meson and the two-dimensional differential decay rate is obtained by integrating the full P-wave decay rate over the three angles.
 The factor $(\frac{2}{3})$ is the squared Clebsch--Gordan coefficient related to $K^{*0} \to K \pi$ that corresponds to the $K^{*0} \to K^+ \pi^-$ decay probability, while the term $F_{\rm P}$, built from the fraction of the P-wave over the total P- and S-wave decay rates, is introduced to correct for the S-wave contribution observed in the signal region.
 Similarly, the observed yield in the control channel, $N_{\jpsi K\pi}$, which is determined from a fit to the $K^+ \pi^- \mumu$ invariant mass distribution as shown in Fig.~\ref{fig:Jpsi_mass}, includes a combination of P- and S-wave as well as contributions of exotic nature, such as $ B^0 \to Z_c(4430)^- K^+$ and $ B^0 \to Z_c(4200)^- K^+$ decays, with $Z_c^-$ decaying to $\jpsi \pi^-$.
-The observed $N_{\jpsi K\pi}$ yield is found to be $348\,500 \pm 600$ and $328\,500 \pm 600$ for Run~1 and 2016, respectively, where uncertainties are statistical only.
-Contamination from $\Bsb \to \jpsi K^{*0}$ decays are found to be of the order of 1\%.
-Since an unbiased estimation of the P-wave $B^0 \to \jpsi K^{*0}$ component can only be achieved by a dedicated amplitude analysis that comprises the $\jpsi \pi^-$ invariant mass dimension~\cite{Chilikin:2013tch}, the signal branching fraction of Eq.~\ref{eq:Br_Kstmm} is normalised to the inclusive branching fraction of $B^0 \to \jpsi K^+ \pi^-$ decays.
+Given that all these contributions share the same final state, they appear as single component in the fit.
+The observed $N_{\jpsi K\pi}$ yield is found to be $348\,500 \pm 600$ and $328\,500 \pm 600$ for Run~1 and 2016, respectively, where uncertainties are statistical only, while contamination from $\Bsb \to \jpsi K^{*0}$ decays are found to be of the order of 1\%.
+Since an exact separation between the P-wave, S-wave and exotic components can only be achieved by a dedicated amplitude analysis that comprises the $\jpsi \pi^-$ invariant mass dimension~\cite{Chilikin:2013tch}, the signal branching fraction of Eq.~\ref{eq:Br_Kstmm} is normalised to the inclusive branching fraction of $B^0 \to \jpsi K^+ \pi^-$ decays.
 This is taken from Ref.~\cite{Chilikin:2013tch} and is scaled by a correction factor, $f^{B^0 \to \jpsi K \pi}_{\pm 100\mathrm{MeV}}$, which takes into account the fraction of $B^0 \to \jpsi K^+ \pi^-$ decays that fall into the $m_{K\pi}$ window of this analysis.